utkarsh2299/beastcp/README.md

 - Uses the same file copying routine for each file

 This design allows `beastcp` to efficiently copy both large singular files and many small files.

+## Contributions

+I have create the code for my personal use and haven't tested the code thoroughly and it might have bugs.

+### This work is open for contributions.